 - salt and pepper for seasoning

-- Grate potatoes and onion into a bowl.
+- Grate potatoes and squeeze to drain away excess moisture before placing into a mixing bowl.

 - Whisk eggs and add to the grated ingredients.
 Stir to combine.

 - Add parsley, a little salt and pepper to season, and flour.
 Stir to combine.

 - Heat oil in a large frying pan and add spoonfuls of mixture into the hot oil.

 - Flatten each spoonful to make a larger round cake.